How to Apply

 Applications are welcomed from all graduates with a minimum of 2-3 years work experience.
 Some placements will require fluency in a second language (for example French, German, Spanish, Italian, Dutch, Russian, Polish, Japanese or Chinese.)

 There are 20-25 places available on this programme and participants will be selected following a rigorous and exacting recruitment process.
-Interested participants must be available if selected to take part in the interview and assessment process around April 2018 in Dublin (attendance on one day is required - exact dates to be confirmed) and if successful must be ready to commence the programme on the 11th June 2018.
+Interested participants must be available if selected to take part in the interview and assessment process around March/ April 2019 in Dublin (attendance on one day is required - exact dates to be confirmed) and if successful must be ready to commence the programme May/ June 2019.
 A second round interview may be applicable.

-Online applications open in December each year through the UCD scholarships page.
+Online applications open in October/ November 2018 through the UCD scholarships page.

 To be eligible for the programme, applicants must meet the following entry requirements: